ckan/ckan-solr/README.md

 Pre-configured Solr Docker images for CKAN.

-**Note:** These images are not vulnerable to CVE-2021-44228 / Log4J2 as are built on top of [patched upstream Solr images](https://github.com/docker-solr/docker-solr#readme).
+**Note:** These images are built on top of [the upstream Solr images](https://github.com/apache/docker-solr#readme).
+These images receive bug fixes from time to time which we pull into ours, but you won't get them unless you re-pull the CKAN Solr image.

 You can get a local Solr instance targeting a specific CKAN version by running the following command: